 Worse yet, if someone signs an illegal document (such as a threatening letter), the victim could actually be held criminally liable for something he or she didn’t do.
 The best way to prove whether or not someone signed a document is by submitting the document in question to an independent document examination.
 Forensic examination by a trained and competent document examiner can be admissible as evidence in a court of law and could be used to clear or identify someone of responsibility for the signing of contracts or other documents.

 If you are a forgery victim, be careful to use a document examiner who has been properly trained.
 When document examination is involved, the forensic experience of the questioned document examiner can make or break the credibility of a case.
 There are many who offer their services as document examiners, but who haven’t completed the minimum two-year apprenticeship with an experienced document examiner qualified to train others.
-This is the standard set by the American Society of Testing and Materials International (ASTM) for a forensic document examiner that is widely espoused by every credible professional organization of document examiners.
+This is the standard set by the Scientific Working Group for Forensic Document Examiners (SWGDOC) for a forensic document examiner that is widely espoused by every credible professional organization of document examiners.